Corei13/notes/Programming/Learn You a Haskell for Great Good - Miran Lipovaca/index.md

             ```
     - *2.3 - Type Variables*
     - *2.4 - Typeclasses 101*
-        - If a function is comprised only of special char- acters, it's considered an infix function by default.
+        - If a function is comprised only of special characters, it's considered an infix function by default.
 If we want to examine its type, pass it to another function or call it as a prefix function, we have to surround it in parentheses.

             ```haskell
             (==) 8 8 -- True